ajenhl/tacl-CBETA-splits/README.md

-# tacl-CBETA-splits
+# CBETA Split Files for TACL

-Configuration files for splitting TACL-generated CBETA works.
+This repository provides configuration files for splitting TACL-generated CBETA works into multiple parts.
+These files are to be used with the `tacl split` command.